 Monse and her brother took their parents’ message to heart: “We have an unlimited budget for whatever salad you want, and sports.”
 Growing up in Santiago, Chile, they looked forward to eating as many vegetables as possible, thrilled to get anything they wanted.
+The psychology worked.

 Chileans eat lots of bread—for breakfast, lunch, dinner, and snacks in between.
-In Santiago, street carts and vendors that line up around metro stations, office buildings, parks, churches, and popular sites compete with the many shops and bodegas that are filled with varieties of empanadas, sandwiches, and pastries.
+In Santiago, street carts and vendors line up around metro stations, office buildings, parks, churches, and popular sites.
+They compete with the many shops and bodegas that are filled with varieties of empanadas, sandwiches, and pastries.
 Monse’s parents (the name is short for Montserrat) didn’t discourage bread, they just took a novel approach toward their children’s health.
 Regular family meals and homemade food were important, and her maternal grandfather often cooked.
 Family time was about sharing and eating together.

 All photos ©2019, Cyndie Burkhardt

 Things weren’t always so clear and sometimes didn’t gel.
-At an early age Monse trained professionally for the Chilean National Ballet and anorexic habits were condoned, if not encouraged.
+At an early age Monse trained professionally for the Chilean National Ballet where anorexic habits were condoned, if not encouraged.
 It was considered normal to skip meals and avoid things other people did regularly, like grocery shopping.
 It was intense and at 16 years old she quit, burned out.

 “Health is a priority for how I plan my life,” says Monse today.
 “Being healthy isn’t just one thing, it includes mental health and exercise.”
 She continues, “to both grow a company and stay healthy requires discipline.”
 A 30-year old entrepreneur and owner of a small company Tours with Meaning, she admits to consciously compromising her health while building the business.
 She accepts it (temporarily) but is a little distressed about losing exercise, which she craves, especially biking and yoga.
 Physical movement helps ease her pain from fibromyalgia.
 After experiencing panic attacks she spent a year in therapy to address work stress, which helped.